What is financial aid?

 You must file the Free Application for Federal Student Aid (FAFSA) electronically at www.fafsa.gov.
 Merrimack College’s Federal School Code is 002120.
 Students are encouraged to apply as early as possible, prior to the start of the upcoming semester.
 In order to be considered for Massachusetts state programs, the filing deadline is May 1.

 How does the Office of Financial Aid communicate with students about financial aid?

 All initial financial aid correspondence will be mailed to the address you have on file with Merrimack.
 Important financial aid information is also sent to Merrimack student email accounts, so it is important that you check your email frequently.

 Each year, the Department of Education randomly selects a percentage of all applicants to complete federal verification.
-In this process, the school compares the information you submitted on the FAFSA with your federal income tax returns and other financial documents.
-The federal government will send you a student aid report once you have filed your FAFSA, and on this form, you will be informed if you have been selected.
+In this process, the school compares the information you submitted on the FAFSA with your federal income-tax returns and other financial documents.
+The federal government will send you a student aid report once you have filed your FAFSA; on this form, you will be informed if you have been selected.
 The Office of Financial Aid will request that you submit additional financial documents needed to complete the process.

 Do I have to do anything else to get my federal loans?

 Students receiving Direct Federal Loans for the first time must complete an online Entrance Counseling session and sign a Master Promissory Note (MPN).
 Log on to www.studentloans.gov using your FAFSA PIN to complete this process.
 In addition, you must complete a Title IV Credit Authorization form, which is available online, under our Forms section.

 Changes in Aid

 What happens if I change my credit load?